pedal-edu/workshop-demo/readme.md

 If you are watching this at SIGCSE, I recommend not going too far ahead.
 I'll be going through the slides and code in the presentation.

+But if you want to, here's the link to the slides: <https://docs.google.com/presentation/d/1yYSopsVdpwiDtHC5rbnV3id5JXNogXaaihredEHnP1g/edit?usp=sharing>

 # Outline